 My First Impression Of Nissan Sunny

 A road trip really allows you to get to know a vehicle.
-You get to know the drivability and the comfort level of a vehicle when you spend hours in it.
+You get to know about its drivability, the level of comfort it offers, and other things closely.
 Does it have plenty of cupholders?
 Are the seats comfortable?
 Do you have plenty of room to stretch your legs?
 Can you fit an extra suitcase in the boot?
-In this instance, it was a yes, yes and yes!
+And in the case of Nissan Sunny, it was a yes, yes and yes!

-Other things like push start button, a rearview camera with park assist, steering wheel mounted controls, an electronic smart braking system made the entire driving experience more relaxing.
+Other things like the push start button, a rearview camera with park assist, steering wheel-mounted controls, and an electronic smart braking system made the entire driving experience more relaxing.
 And if anything was left, its spacious interiors made it up to us.
 With the premium first-class seats, Nissan Sunny felt like a warm, welcoming home for the entire family!

 Also Read: A 5Day Road Trip To Manali From Delhi